projectcontour/contour/site/content/docs/main/troubleshooting.md

 ## Troubleshooting

 If you encounter issues, follow the guides below for help.
-For topics not covered here, you can [file an issue][0], or talk to us on the [#contour channel][1] on the Kubernetes Slack server.
+For topics not covered here, you can [file an issue][0], or talk to us on the [#contour channel][1] on Kubernetes Slack.

 ### [Envoy Administration Access][2]
 Review the linked steps to learn how to access the administration interface for your Envoy instance.